-\textbf{Figure S5.} Change in connectivity between 1979 and 2019 measured as change in accumulated current.
+\textbf{Figure S7.} Change in connectivity between 1979 and 2019 measured as change in accumulated current for boat-tailed grackles (BTGR) and great-tailed grackles (GTGR).
 Current values were divided into high and low categories based on whether the values were above or below the 75th percentile of current values for each map.
 Colors indicate whether the current values remained low between the two time steps (gray), went from high to low (magenta), went from low to high (blue), or remained high (green).
 The darker gray color indicates areas outside the range where checklists were selected for each species, and were excluded from the connectivity analysis.
-The regions that have remained highly connected are continuous for both species, which supports that changes in connectivity are not responsible for range changes in either species.
+The regions that have remained highly connected are continuous for both species, which indicates that changes in connectivity are not responsible for range changes in either species.